 In order for fuel to burn, it must be pulverized (solid fuel) or atomized (liquid fuel) so that sufficient surface area is exposed to oxygen and high temperature.
 The surface area of particles increases substantially as more and more of the material is reduced in size.
-Accordingly most solid fuel-fired industrial-scale combustion processes use one or more types of physical attrition in order to prepare or introduce the fuel into the furnace.
+Accordingly, most industrial-scale combustion processes use one or more types of physical attrition in order to prepare or introduce their fuel into the furnace.
 For example, coal-fired boilers use pulverizers to reduce the chunks of coal to sizes that can be burned quickly.
 Oil-fired boilers use atomizers to disperse the oil as fine droplets.
 In both cases, the fuel particle size range is reduced primarily to the 100-1,000 μm range.
 Coal pulverizers and oil burner atomizers are examples of physical attrition and mechanical dispersion.

 When the fuel particles are injected into the hot furnace area of the combustion process (Figure 2-3), most of the organic compounds are vaporized and oxidized in the gas stream.
 The fuel particles get smaller as the volatile matter leaves.
-The fuel particles are quickly reduced to only the noncombustible matter (ash) and slow burning char composed of organic compounds.
-Eventually, most of the char will also burn, leaving primarily the noncombustible material.
-As oxidation progresses, the fuel particles, which started as 100-1,000 μ m particles, are reduced to ash and char particles that are primarily in the 1 to 10 μ m range.
-This mechanism for particle formation is termed combustion fuel burnout.
+The fuel particles are quickly reduced to only the incombustible matter (ash) and slow burning char composed of organic compounds.
+Eventually, most of the char will also burn, leaving primarily the incombustible material.
+As oxidation progresses, the fuel particles, which started as $100\text{-}1,000~\mu\text{m}$ particles, are reduced to ash and char particles that are primarily in the 1 to $10~\mu\text{m}$ range.
+This mechanism for particle formation can be termed combustion fuel burnout.